anthonywu2000/Travel-Guides/README.md

 # Technology Stack

-Language: JavaScript, HTML, CSS
+Language: JavaScript, HTML, CSS\
 Stack/Tools: React.js, Axios, GoogleMaps API, Material UI

 # Screenshots

-If you are at Rome.... \
+If you are in Rome.... \
 <img src = "Sample1.png" alt="Sample1" />

 or in Vancouver... \